localz/Spotz3-Android-SDK/README.md

   To start scanning for Spotz, use one of these:

-        // Smart scanning - intensity of scanning will get ballance between battery life and responsivness to beacons Spotz.getInstance().startScanningForSpotz(context, Spotz.ScanMode.SMART);
+        // Start scanning for spots in the foreground.
+These calls should only be used when the app is in the foreground.
+        // When any 'start***Scanning' method is called - SDK will start to continuously scan for Geofences and NFC triggers.
+        // The difference between various 'start***Scanning' methods is only in the way BLE beacons are scanned.

+        // This will schedule SDK to 'wake up' every 'scanIntervalMs' milliseconds and scan for beacons for a period of 'scanDurationMs' milliseconds.
+        // Unlike background scanning - foreground scanning may be used with 'scanIntervalMs' less than 60000 milliseconds Spotz.getInstance().startForegroundScanning(context, scanIntervalMs, scanDurationMs);

+        // Similar to the above, but 'scanIntervalMs' and 'scanDurationMs' are determined by provided ScanMode.
+        Spotz.getInstance().startForegroundScanning(context, scanMode);

+        // This call will try to use previously used parameters or defaults.
+        Spotz.getInstance().startForegroundScanning(context);

+        // This will schedule SDK to 'wake up' every 'scanIntervalMs' milliseconds and scan for beacons for a period of 'scanDurationMs' milliseconds.
+        // 'scanIntervalMs' of less than 60000 milliseconds is unlikely to be honoured by Android runtime, and will most likely be set to 60000 milliseconds
+        Spotz.getInstance().startBackgroundScanning(context, scanIntervalMs, scanDurationMs);

+        // Similar to the above, but 'scanIntervalMs' and 'scanDurationMs' are determined by provided ScanMode.
+        Spotz.getInstance().startBackgroundScanning(context, scanMode);

+        // This call will try to use previously used parameters or defaults.
+        Spotz.getInstance().startBackgroundScanning(context);

+        // One time scan for beacons for a period of 'scanDurationMs' milliseconds.
+Does not start Geofence or NFC scanning.
+        Spotz.getInstance().scanOnce(context, scanDurationMs);

-        // Normal scanning - ideal for general use Spotz.getInstance().startScanningForSpotz(context, Spotz.ScanMode.NORMAL);
+        // Spotz.ScanMode.NORMAL - normal scanning - ideal for general use

-        // Eager scanning - for when fast Spotz engagement response is required, or if devices are expected to move in and out of range in short time
+        // Spotz.ScanMode.EAGER - eager scanning - when fast Spotz engagement response is required, or if devices are expected to move in and out of range in a short time
-        Spotz.getInstance().startScanningForSpotz(context, Spotz.ScanMode.EAGER);

-        // Passive scanning - use if battery conservation is more important than engagement, or if devices are expected to remain in your Spotz for longer periods
+        // Spotz.ScanMode.PASSIVE - passive scanning - use if battery conservation is more important than engagement, or if devices are expected to remain in your Spotz for longer periods
-        Spotz.getInstance().startScanningForSpotz(context, Spotz.ScanMode.PASSIVE);

-        // Customize your own scan parameters
-        // scanIntervalMs - millisecs between each scan
-        // scanDurationMs - millisecs to scan for Spotz.getInstance().startScanningForSpotz(context, scanIntervalMs, scanDurationMs);

-  **Important!** It might be tempting to have very short scanIntervalMs so that your application will be more responsive to beacons.
-However, in Android 5.1 the change is introduces where intervals less than 60 sec is unlikely to be honoured.
-You might see the following errors in the adb log: "Suspiciously short interval 30000 millis; expanding to 60 seconds".
-To support up to second updates when app is in foreground use ranging as described in the Advanced Features section below.

   The SDK will scan for beacons while your app is in the background.